MDerin1834/DSA210-Data-Anlaysis-Project/README.md

 #### 4.3 Results

-Metric	Chi-Square Statistic	p-value	Conclusion Survival_5_years	8.27	0.142	Fail to reject H₀ Mortality	6.99	0.222	Fail to reject H₀
+For Survival_5_years, Chi-Square Statistic is 8.27	with p-value being 0.142, thus failing to reject H₀.
+Also for Mortality, Chi-Square Statistic is 6.99 with p-value being 0.222, hence again	failing to reject H₀.

 Interpretation: